dfinity/portal/docs/tutorials/hackathon-prep-guide/4-exploring-the-frontend.md

 In addition to the JavaScript agent, DFINITY has developed and maintains a Rust agent, and the ICP community supports several agents for .NET, Go, Python, Ruby, and more.

-In your `vite-react-motoko` example, the JavaScript agent file is scored at `src/declarations/frontend/index.js`.
+In your `vite-react-motoko` example, the JavaScript agent file is stored at `src/declarations/frontend/index.js`.
 This file is generated as part of the `npm run setup` command, and contains the following content:

 ```javascript
 import { Actor, HttpAgent } from "@dfinity/agent";